pauljickling/notes/algorithms/hash_tables.md

 ### Practical Implementations

-Most languages have built in hash tables, so there typically isn't any need to reinvent the wheel.
+Most languages have built in hash tables, for example Python's dictionaries.
+So there typically isn't any need to reinvent the wheel.
 One notable exception is Javascript.
 In Javascript typically one relies on object literals for a data structure that approximates hash tables, however because of Javascript's prototypal inheritance system this can lead to some unintended consequences.
 To implement a proper hash table you need to implement a *bare object*.
 A bare object is an object that lacks the prototypal inheritance of the Javascript Object.

 `let hashMap = Object.create(null);`